Below are all the Frequently Asked Questions available to you.

 Test scores are only one aspect of a student’s file.
-A broad range of test scores exists among those students accepted by Harvard–Westlake, and we do not have a cutoff point for admission.
 Because we accept children from so many different elementary and junior high schools, these scores illuminate a child’s academic record and provide a standardized measure for the Admission Committee.
-Our experience has shown, for example, that students who routinely score below the median on standardized tests, normed for independent schools, are likely to struggle with the Harvard–Westlake curriculum.
+Our experience has shown that students who routinely score below the median on standardized tests, normed for independent schools, are likely to struggle with the Harvard-Westlake curriculum.
+However, a broad range of test scores exists among those students accepted by Harvard-Westlake, and we do not have a cutoff point for admission.

 More information about the ISEE Test...

-The application deadline is January 13, 2017.
+The application deadline is January 16, 2018.
 Our office will not be sending decision letters by mail.
-7th grade admission decisions will be available online at 5:00 p.m. on March 17, 2017 to those 7th grade applicants whose files are completed by the deadline.
-9th and 10th grade admission decisions will be available online at 5:00 p.m. on March 10, 2017, to those 9th and 10th grade applicants whose files are completed by the deadline.
+Seventh grade admission decisions will be available online at 5:00 p.m. on March 16, 2018, to those seventh grade applicants whose files were completed by the deadline.
+Ninth and tenth grade admission decisions will be available online at 5:00 p.m. on March 9, 2018, to those ninth and tenth grade applicants whose files were completed by the deadline.

 Although Harvard-Westlake has two separate campuses, we are one school.
-If a student's academic and behavioral record is acceptable, he/she will automatically be enrolled in the Upper School.
+If a student's academic and behavioral record is satisfactory, he or she will automatically be enrolled in the upper school.

-The Admission office will accept the following CSSAD common recommendation and transcript request forms:
+Yes, the Admission office will accept the following CSSAD (Consortium of Secondary School Admission Directors) common recommendation and transcript request forms: